Tim Watson (safety): Professional career

-Watson was drafted by the Green Bay Packers in the 6th round (156th overall) of the 1993 NFL Draft.
+Watson was selected by the Green Bay Packers in the sixth round (156th overall) of the 1993 NFL draft.
 He later played for the Kansas City Chiefs, New York Giants, and Philadelphia Eagles.
 He also played in the World League of American Football for the Barcelona Dragons and the Arena Football League for the Arizona Rattlers.

-Life after the NFL

-In 2018 Watson officially changed his legal name to Tazim Wajid Wajed.
-He is currently retired, and supports the professional pursuits of his wife and children.
-During his post football playing career, he has been an assistant football coach in NFL Europe with the Rhine Fire and Scottish Claymores, an NFL Coaching Fellowship Participant with the New Orleans Saints, a financial professional, fitness trainer, lifestyle coach, and motivational speaker.
-He is an accomplished public speaker and author, and serves as Founding Chair of UPLIFT Community Fellowship, a philanthropic charitable community service organization in Columbus, Georgia.

-He remains active in his local community through charitable work via involvement with his fraternities (the Diplomats Fraternity, Inc. and Omega Psi Phi, Inc.), the NFL Alumni Association, and his family’s personal philanthropic organization UPLIFT Community Fellowship, Inc., which provides food and toys annually to families in need during the Thanksgiving and Christmas holidays.
-Tazim sponsors youth football and basketball programs, instructs youth sports camps, and conducts life-skills seminars for young students and scholar-athletes.
+Personal life

-Wajed is married to wife Lisa, and is the father of five children: Tré, Alexus, Christian, and twins Aubrey and Bella.
-Tré and Christian followed in their father's footsteps playing professional football.
-Tré signed as an UDFA with the Miami Dolphins in 2019, spent a season in the XFL with the Dallas Renegades, 2 in the CFL with the Montréal Alouettes and Edmonton Elks, and currently plays with the St. Louis Battlehawks of the XFL.
-Christian plays wide receiver, and was drafted by the Packers in the 2022 NFL Draft.
+Wajed is married to wife Lisa, and is the father of five children: including Christian and Tré, who followed in their father's footsteps playing professional football.
+Tré signed as an UDFA with the Miami Dolphins in 2019, spent a season in the XFL with the Dallas Renegades, 2 in the CFL with the Montreal Alouettes and Edmonton Elks, and currently plays with the St. Louis Battlehawks of the XFL.
+Christian plays wide receiver, and was drafted by the Packers in the 2022 NFL draft.